 Support for Attendance

-The academy monitors the attendance and punctuality of each individual pupils closely daily and follows up all absence which is unexplained with parents/carers as soon as possible by telephone, written communication and/or home visits.
-If a pupil’s attendance becomes a concern to us, then contact will be made with parents/carers to discuss this further and support put in place where needed.
-Working together to support your child is key in order to ensure that they are achieving their academic potential and to support their well-being.
+The academy monitors the attendance and punctuality of individual learners closely and follows up all absence which is unexplained with parents/carers as soon as possible by telephone, written communication and/or home visits.
+If a learner’s attendance becomes a concern to us, then contact will be made with parents/carers to discuss this further and support put in place where needed.
+Working together to support your child is vital in order to ensure that they are achieving their academic potential and to support their well-being.

-If you would like to discuss any concerns that you have around your child’s attendance or are aware of any issues which may impact your child’s attendance, please contact the Attendance Team directly on 01205 319900 to discuss what support can be offered.
+If you would like to discuss any aspect of your child’s attendance, please contact Mrs Lacey, the academy’s Attendance Champion, directly on 01205 353062.

 Very rarely, some learners can develop severe anxiety about coming to school and will avoid coming.
 Their attendance can start to decline significantly and suddenly.

 In order to support learners with these needs, the academy is able to access support from a variety of professionals who are experts in this fields.

 If you are concerned that your child may be experiencing this, please contact the academy at the earliest possible opportunity.
 The earlier a child is supported the better the outcomes are for them.
 Initially a meeting will be held with either the academy’s attendance Champion or Family Support Worker in order to try and identify reasons for the anxiety and agree a plan of support moving forward.